LooseLab/CNV_gene_plot/README.md

-This tool now includes ruptures changepoint detection using the ```BinSeg``` algorythm, for estimation of CNV breakpoints.
-Happy plotting.
+This tool now includes ruptures changepoint detection using ```BinSeg``` and ```kernelCPD``` algorithms, for estimation of CNV breakpoints.
+More details on how these algorithms work can be found [here.](https://centre-borelli.github.io/ruptures-docs/) Happy plotting.

 The centromeric/acroscentric regions are identified using the t2t-chm13-v1.0 database for GRCh38 found [here.](https://genome.ucsc.edu/cgi-bin/hgTables?db=hub_2395475_t2t-chm13-v1.0&hgta_group=cenTelo&hgta_track=hub_2395475_cenRegions&hgta_table=hub_2395475_cenRegions&hgta_doSchema=describe+table+schema)